-Statistics show that the total annual cost to UK businesses of absence from work is approximately £567 per employee.
-The vast majority of employers expect and accept a certain amount of absenteeism
+Statistics show that the total annual cost to UK businesses of sickness absence from work is approximately £567 per employee.

 Where an employer has contractual terms relating to incapacity to work due to sickness and/or an Occupational Sick Pay (OSP) scheme,

 The statutory written statement of main terms and conditions of employment must include confirmation of the amount of annual leave to which an employee is entitled.